Disabled access and facilities in business premises

 Examples of such auxiliary services include:

-- training a member of staff in British Sign Language (BSL) so that they are able to communicate effectively with customers who have a hearing impairment and who use BSL as their main form of communication
+- training a member of staff in British Sign Language (BSL) or Irish Sign Language (ISL) so that they are able to communicate effectively with customers who have a hearing impairment and who use BSL as their main form of communication - see communication support for deaf people

 - helping a customer in a wheelchair to access goods which are out of their reach or bringing goods to the till if aisles cannot be accessed by wheelchair users